akiliuhk/Azure_az/README.md

 #### Azure Account default 4vCPU for Free trial account
 #### Azure Account default 10vCPU for PAYG account

-Example error output when reached 4vCPU limitation as a free trial account
+as a prerequisites to run the az_provision.sh, please help upgrade to PAYG account and set the Standard Bs Family vCPUS to 20

 ![vCPU_limit](azure_vCPU.png)

 #### az vm list-usage -l southeastasia